Icy-Monster/Luau-Tips/README.md

 - Acronyms that  represent a set (XYZ, RGB, ...) should be fully capitalized, but acronyms that do not respesent a set should only have their starting letter be capitalized (Http, Json, ...)

 ## 3.5 Paragraphs
-While programming languages aren't structured as normal writings, they still contain aspects of them.
+While programming languages aren't structured as normal literacy, they still contain aspects of them.
 When scripting you would want to increase the readability by separating your code into chunks.
 These chunks would each share a similar task such as:

 ```lua
 local Part = Instance.new("Part")